laurentlefort/meeting-minutes/plenary-2021-08-04-AGM.md

 Larent Lefort indicates that he would like to assist more with WG activities as his ABS role evolves to engaged with external organisations more.

-There being no further nominees for position holders, the group elects the 4 self nominees to the Co-Chair position.
+There being no further nominees for position holders, and no dissent, the group elected the 4 self nominees to the Co-Chair position by acclamation.

 ### 3. AGM closes